Useful tips & information

 Some associations also organise discovery classes throughout September to attract new members and let you try out before the actual subscription days.

-I would, therefore, recommend you to start looking from mid-August or even before to know which activity you want to try out and check the matriculation calendar not to miss out on anything.
+I would, therefore, recommend you start looking from mid-August or even before to know which activity you want to try out and check the matriculation calendar not to miss out on anything.

 INSIDER TIP: If you were already doing an activity you liked last year, you may have priority for this year’s matriculation as early birds depending on the association policy.